ethereum-optimism/design-docs/protocol/l1-upgrades.md

 - A new getter should be added to the `SystemConfig` to retrieve the `Addresses` in a single call.
 - The `AddressManager` for each chain must be used to upgrade the `L1CrossDomainMessenger`, therefore it should be added to the `Addresses` struct.
+- We should identify measures for ensuring the OPCM is nearly stateless, and the `upgrade()` function should not read or write from its own storage.

 Importantly, this design does not provide special affordances to enable systems with different upgrade controllers to upgrade together atomically, although this could be achieved with additional